 Fujifilm X-T20 versus Panasonic GX8

-The Fujifilm X-T20 and the Panasonic Lumix DMC-GX8 are two digital cameras that were officially introduced, respectively, in January 2017 and July 2015.
+The Fujifilm X-T20 and the Panasonic Lumix DMC-GX8 are two digital cameras that were announced, respectively, in January 2017 and July 2015.
 Both the X-T20 and the GX8 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is somewhat larger (6 percent) than the Fujifilm X-T20.
 Moreover, the GX8 is markedly heavier (27 percent) than the X-T20.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.